 Your personal information may be stored at our practice in various forms. e.g. as paper records, electronic records, visual records (X-rays, CT scans, videos and photos), audio recordings.

 Our practice stores all personal information securely, and has strict protocols and policies to ensure you personal information is protected from misuse, loss, interference or unauthorised access:

 Electronic format is encrypted, and password protected.

-Hard copy records and information is stored in secured locked cabinets.
+Hard copy record and information is stored in secured in locked cabinets

-All staff and contractors must sign confidentiality agreements prior to commencing work with and for our practice.
+All staff and contractor must sign confidentially agreements prior to commencing work with and for our practice.

 How can you access and correct your personal information at our practice?

 You have the right to request access to, and correction of, your personal information.
 Our practice acknowledges patients may request access to their medical records.
 We require you to put this request in writing and our practice will respond within a reasonable time.